 R A Valuation Services Ltd prepares hundreds of valuations each year.
 Clients can be assured that each valuation instruction receives the highest standard of expertise, knowledge and courteous professionalism.
 Each assessment recognises specific factors such as the sector, trading relationships, the commercial environment, supply and demand and so on along with financial and return on investment criteria.
 The need for the utmost confidentiality is recognised and clients are contacted strictly in accordance with their instructions.
 Details of a client's business are never disclosed or discussed with third parties without the client's clear consent.

 If you would like the basic fee structure or a specific quote, please contact us by email or telephone 01425 402 402.
 To proceed with a valuation, we will require copies of trading accounts for - ideally - the latest three financial years.
 Initially, please complete the Valuation Questionnaire Form (on the right).
 Please note that questions are generic to cater for all business sectors - intended as a starting point to clarify the context behind the enquiry - so complete where appropriate to the business to be appraised and we will request more details, specific to the business, upon receipt of the form.

-Below is the Questionnaire Form in PDF and Microsoft Excel formats.
-Please complete and return by email (to email@example.com) together with accounts for the latest three years.
+Below is the Questionnaire Form in Word, PDF and Excel formats.
+Please complete and return by email (to email@example.com) together with accounts for the latest three years and, if applicable, recent management accounts.
 We aim to keep our questionnaire simple and quick to complete.